 If you’re 65 or older, to apply for MassHealth to cover your nursing home costs, you should have only $2,000 in countable assets in your name.
+Assets that aren’t generally counted towards MassHealth’s asset limit include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.
 If your spouse plans to continue living in the community, your spouse is allowed to keep approximately $128,640 in their name.

 There are ways to legally spend down your assets.
 It’s important to get guidance from a Massachusetts elder law attorney to make sure you’re spending down according to MassHealth rules.

 To spend down appropriately, you must spend assets on your needs, including medical care, in-home supports like personal care and cleaning, home repairs, car repairs, eyeglasses, hearing aids, and mobility aids.
 You can also pay bills/debts like credit cards, mortgage payments, taxes, and car payments even if those costs are owed by your spouse.
 Assets can also be used to pay for burial and funeral expenses in advance.